ga-wdi-boston/wdi_1_ruby_demo_conditionals/README.md

 Avoid explicitly return `true` and `false` in a ternary.
 This is the most uselss ternary expression ever written: `x ? true : false`.
 If `x` is truthy, the same thing is accomplished by evaluating `x` itself.

+## Your Turn

+It's time to make some chocolate!
+Inspect the `lib/chocolate.rb` file for instructions on how to make chocolate.
+You should also read `spec/chocolate_spec.rb` for an idea of how you're expected to use the method `can_i_make_chocolate?`.
+Your task is to fill in the body of the method using conditional logic.
+Frequently run your tests and check output to help with any syntax errors and to check for correctness.

 ## Additional Resources

 - [Ruby Core Documentation: Control Expressions](http://www.ruby-doc.org/core-2.2.0/doc/syntax/control_expressions_rdoc.html)